 Dosage Form: tablet

-Trihexyphenidyl Hydrochloride Tablets USP 2 mg and 5 mg contain the following inactive ingredients: magnesium stearate, microcrystalline cellulose and sodium starch glycolate.
+Trihexyphenidyl HCl is a synthetic antispasmodic.
+Each tablet for oral administration, contains 2 mg or 5 mg Trihexyphenidyl HCl, each strength also containing as inactive ingredients: magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

 Trihexyphenidyl - Clinical Pharmacology

-Trihexyphenidyl HCl exerts a direct inhibitory effect upon the parasympathetic nervous system.
+Trihexyphenidyl exerts a direct inhibitory effect upon the parasympathetic nervous system.
 It also has a relaxing effect on smooth musculature; exerted both directly upon the muscle tissue itself and indirectly through an inhibitory effect upon the parasympathetic nervous system.
-Its therapeutic properties are similar to those of atropine although undesirable side effects are ordinarily less frequent and severe than with the latter.
+Its therapeutic properties are similar to those of atropine, although undesirable side effects are ordinarily less frequent and severe than with the latter.